uhuc-de/minecraft-vanilla-server-toolset/README.md

 Minecraft Vanilla Server Toolset
 ================================

 The Minecraft Vanilla Server Toolset version 2 (mvst2) is a compilation of different skripts.
 This bundle isn't a "all-round carefree package" for wannabe serveradministrators who want an "easy to use" Window where they can click through.
-If you are familiar with Linux and the Shell you should have no problems to run the skripts and maybe edit them as you want.
+If you are familiar with Linux and the Shell you should have no problems to run the skripts and maybe edit them as you like.

 Features